SCATTERED

-Jack Scatter crept through the dark woods, concentrating on the spell that guided his feet to where they would make the least noise.
+Jack Scatter waited in the cramped hollow formed by a trio of pine trees, nearly invisible in his dark clothing.
+When the moonlight returned, he crept forward again, concentrating on the spell that guided his feet to where they would make the least noise.
 His opponents, unseen but nearby, were skilled and potentially lethal.
 One was a martial artist armed with a magical Bo staff, the other could predict the future and had a penchant for throwing fireballs.

 He stepped over a fallen branch.
 His foot was only inches above the ground when a ghostly footprint appeared two inches to the left.
 The spell wasn’t perfect, but it was only giving him one choice.
-He shifted his weight to land directly on the pale mark, and sunk into a carpet of leaves without a sound.
+He shifted his weight to land directly on the pale mark, and sank into a carpet of leaves without a sound.

 Forty yards.
 He could see the cache now: a barely camouflaged tarp strung between two trees.
 He eased the other foot over the branch but no marker appeared.
 They’re close.
 Time for another spell.